NicoLobato/Transcriptomics-data_Supervised-learning-models/stem_lasso_kfoldcv.md

 legend("bottomright", col = 1, legend = paste("Lasso (AUC =",round(ROCit_lasso$AUC,2),")"), lwd = 2)
 ```

-We observe that our model's AUC value is also perfect, being 1.
+We observe that the average AUC value of our model is approximately 0.57.

 ```
-save(ROCit_lasso, file = "results/root/lasso_ROC.RData")
+save(ROCit_lasso, file = "results/stem/lasso_ROC.RData")
 ```

 We save the ROC curve for comparison with other classifiers.
 It is crucial to ensure that the same number of variables is used in the models being compared to maintain the validity of the comparison.